 The Municipal Council of Albert and the Town Council of Ulverston first forged links over 30 years ago with the aim of promoting and fostering civic, social, cultural and commercial links between the townspeople of Albert and the townspeople of Ulverston, in furtherance of the cause of international friendship, understanding, peace and goodwill.

-Frequent visits and events are arranged between the two communities.
-The following visits took place in 2010/11:
+Frequent visits and events are arranged between the two communities:

 GSK Ulverston Rangers Football Team visit Albert 22- 26 April 2011

 Visit to Albert for the 95th Anniversary of the Battle of the Somme & 35th Anniversary of Twinning 30 June - 4 July 2011

 Albert visit to Ulverston for the Queen's Diamond Jubilee 2 - 5 June 2012

 Albert visit to Ulverston for the Dickensian Festival Weekend 24 - 25 November 2012